Turkey's Pegasus Airlines places large Airbus order

-ISTANBUL Turkey's Pegasus Airlines ordered at least 75 Airbus medium-haul planes worth around $7.5 billion, Airbus said on Tuesday, marking the country's largest single aircraft order.
+ISTANBUL Dec 18 Turkey's Pegasus Airlines ordered at least 75 Airbus medium-haul planes on Tuesday worth around $7.5 billion, Airbus said, marking the country's largest single aircraft order.

 The Istanbul-based budget carrier placed a firm order for 58 fuel-saving A320neo aircraft and 17 A321neo jets.
 The aircraft have a combined list price of $7.5 billion.